 - The MSc in Caring for Children with Complex Health Needs is flexible and designed to meet the needs of local and international professionals.
 The programme is delivered via a blended format of online and face-to-face learning and there are several exit points for this course.

-The MSc programme includes two short compulsory modules, which run across three programmes that relate to childhood studies in the University, and three core modules.
-Further optional modules will enable students to choose a range of substantive health-related modules and provides the opportunity to choose modules from the associated programmes in the Schools of Social Science, Education and Social Work and Psychology.
+Introduction The MSc programme includes two short compulsory modules, which run across three programmes that relate to childhood studies in the University, and three core modules.
+Further optional modules will enable students to choose a range of substantive health-related modules and provides the opportunity to choose modules from the associated programmes in the Schools of Social Science, Education and Social Work and the School of Psychology.
 Students will also undertake their own research in the dissertation module.

 Core Modules: Cross Programme